1. PIXCI® Frame Grabbers: Using the XCLIB Python Wrapper

 pxd_serialWrite(int unitmap, int rsvd0, char buf[], int cnt);

-allow use of a ''NULL'' buf and/or cnt=0; in that mode they return the number of byte available to be read, or the number of bytes than can be added to the queue, respectively.
+allow use of a buf=NULL and/or cnt=0; in that mode they return the number of bytes available to be read, or the number of bytes that can be added to the write queue, respectively.
 Using:

 bytearray(0)